 We all wear and enjoy different types of clothes.
-There are some special types of clothes which are worn during certain occasions and some are season based clothes like cotton clothes during the summer to keep us cool, woollen clothes like sweater, overcoat, shawls to keep our body warm during the winter season and raincoats during the rainy season.
-These different types of clothes are all prepared from the Fibres.
+There are some special types of clothes which are worn on certain occasions and some are season-based clothes.
+For example, cotton clothes are worn during summer to keep us cool, woollen clothes are worn during winter to keep us warm and raincoats are worn to protect from rain.
+These different types of clothes are prepared from the fibres.

 What are fibres?

-Fibres can be generally defined as the thread-like structures that are thin, long, and flexible strands.
-The two main sources of Fibres are plants and animals.
+Fibres can be generally defined as thread-like structures that are thin, long, and flexible.
+The two main sources of fibres are plants and animals.

-The obtained Fibres are spun into yarns and then woven into the best fabrics.
-On average, a single long fibre can produce yarn for different types of fabric.
+The obtained fibres are spun into yarns and then woven into the best fabrics.
+A single long fibre can produce yarn for different types of fabric.